What is Performance Appraisal❓

 1. Consuming Process

 First and foremost, performance appraisal is a time-consuming process.
 It requires resources, time and costs the company money.
-It requires the HR department to create the forms, ask everyone to fill them & then analyze the results for specific feedback while going through the correct procedures.
+It requires the HR department to create the forms, ask everyone to fill them as well as analyze the results for specific feedback while going through the correct procedures.

 Sometimes, the organization has to hire professional experts from outside the company to conduct the evaluation process.
-The evaluation processes must be designed and implemented clearly.
-This can make the performance appraisal process expensive for the company.
+The evaluation processes must be designed and implemented clearly and, because of this, the performance appraisal process becomes expensive for the company.

 2. Personal Bias or Incorrect Ratings